lzwjava/blog-source/_posts/2024-12-22-flashlight-charging-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Ingenious Flashlight"
+title: Ingenious Flashlight
-audio: true
 ---

 The charging mechanism of this particular flashlight is quite innovative.
 By rotating the head, you reveal a Type-C charging port.
 When you rotate it back, the port is neatly covered.
 It's a clever and practical design feature that enhances both usability and aesthetics.